19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Transmission of case to High Court

-210\.—(1) Whenever the Public Prosecutor is of the opinion that there is sufficient evidence to afford a foundation for a full and proper trial, he shall, by fiat in writing signed by himself, designate the High Court to try —
+210\.—(1) Where the Public Prosecutor is of the opinion that an offence must or ought to be tried in the High Court, the Public Prosecutor must, by fiat in writing signed by the Public Prosecutor, designate the High Court to try the offence.

-(a) an offence specified in the Third Schedule; or

-(b) the offences referred to in section 175(4) for which an accused may be tried at the same trial in the High Court.
+[Act 19 of 2018 wef 17/09/2018]

 (2) Upon receipt of the fiat referred to in subsection (1) together with the charge, the Magistrate’s Court shall cause the charge to be read and explained to the accused and thereafter —